danhuang0/Algorithm/PrefixSum.md

 # Prefix Sum

 ## Introduction
 Prefix sum is also known as cumulative sum or inclusive sum.
+It is a useful technique when we calculate (or look for) the sum of elements in a given range, but it will sacrifice the space complexity sinec it requires additional memory to store the prefix sum.

 For an one-dimensional array ```arr[]``` of size n, its prefix sum array ```prefixSum[]``` will have size of n, and ```prefixSum[i] = arr[0] + arr[1] + ... + arr[i]```.